 This report, prepared jointly by IRENA, the IEA and REN21, identifies key barriers and highlights policy options to boost renewable energy deployment.

-IRENA has analysed NDCs in relation to national energy plans and actual deployment trends.
-In many cases, NDCs have not kept up with recent, rapid growth in renewables, the report finds.
-Even countries that lacked targets in their NDCs had ambitious plans for renewables in the energy sector.
+IRENA has analysed climate pledges under the Paris Agreement in relation to national energy plans and actual deployment trends.
+In many cases, Nationally Determined Contributions (NDCs) have not kept up with recent, rapid growth in renewables.

 This report presents the status of renewable energy employment, both by technology and in selected countries, over the past year.
 In this fourth edition, the International Renewable Energy Agency (IRENA) finds that renewable energy employed 9.8 million people around the world in 2016 – a 1.1% increase over 2015.